Hockley railway station (Essex): History

-The line from Wickford to Southend and Hockley station were opened on 1 October 1889.
+The line from Wickford to Southend (including Hockley station) were opened on 1 October 1889.
 There was a signal box on the down platform, this was decommissioned in 1938 with the introduction of colour light signalling on the line between Wickford and Southend.
-There was a goods yard on the 'up' side to the west of the station, a 30 cwt crane was subsequently installed.
 Freight traffic ceased on 5 June 1967.

 Electrification of the Shenfield to Southend Victoria line using 1.5 kV DC overhead line electrification (OLE) was completed on 31 December 1956.
 This was changed to 6.25 kV AC in November 1960 and to 25 kV AC in January 1979.

+Facilities

+The station has a car park and cycle storage, a ticket machine and ticket office, a waiting room, a coffee stand, and live departure screens.